sincereuk/docs/content/docs/workflows/managing.md

 #### Git Hooks

-Git hooks work just as your standard **build**.
+Git hooks work just as your average **build** pipeline.
 When a change is detected for a Git source, the Workflow will trigger the pipeline that is attached to it.
 Git hooks allow you to specify which branches should be **ignored** in the **Hooks** section of your Workflow.

 You can have have multiple Workflows listening on the same Git source by simply creating a new Workflow with a Git hook.